johnwcowan/r7rs-work/KeywordSyntax.md

 * As a **symbol** with the name `":::"` (three colons) in Bigloo.

-* Causes a syntax error in Common Lisp.
+* Causes a syntax error in the Common Lisp implementations CLISP and SBCL.

+* Undefined behavior in the Common Lisp standard.

 ## Keywords and vertical bar notation